elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/README.md

 > [!IMPORTANT]
 > The way to identify which solution is the best is through the _Performance Metric_ called **Inertia**, which is the sum of the distances calculated between the instances and the closest centroid.
-The model kept is the one with the lowest **Inertia**.
+The model maintained is the one with the lowest **Inertia**.
 It is observable through `kmeans.inertia_`.
+It is worth noting that the `score` method is its negative.

+An advancement was recently made to the algorithm, called **k-means++**.
+Adding a computational step drastically reduces the number of iterations that need to be done to find the optimal solution, and reduces the chance of falling into local minima or suboptimal solutions.
+It chooses to select centroids that are **Far** from each other.

 <!---------------------------------------------------->
 <!---------------------------------------------------->